 What is clean eating?

 Clean eating, to most people, simply means choosing foods in their purest forms.
-It includes ditching processed foods ? items that contain tons of preservatives, excess sodium, artificial dyes and flavorings, and of course, refined sugar.
+It includes ditching processed food items that contain tons of preservatives, excess sodium, artificial dyes and flavorings, and of course, refined sugar.
 Check out this simple guide to clean eating to learn more.

 What does eating clean look like?